w3reality/es6-umd-module-howto/README.rst

 [DRAFT] Standalone demo of creating universal modules/apps from ES6 JavaScript code
 ===================================================================================

- this repos is ...
+A minimal demo of extending ES6 classes and selectively export them.

-stay minimal and demonstrates how to extend ES6 classes and selectively export them. the module consists of only three classes and exposes two classes Foo and Bar.
+In this boilerplate, the sample module is implementated using only three classes ``Base``, ``Foo``, and ``Bar``.
+But it exposes only two classes ``Foo`` and ``Bar``.
-but this configuration is scalable to fully featured module such as three.js.
+This configuration is so simple, yet scalable to a fully featured module such as three.js.

-first, show module and app building.  as a complementary material, we list examples with various ways of consuming the same module.
+Here We explain how to build the module and the related app.
+As a complementary material, we list examples with various alternative ways of consuming the same module.

 Universal module from ES6 JavaScript
 ------------------------------------